leapcode/bitmask_android/src/README.md

 1. When there were any changes on weblate, they should be at https://0xacab.org/leap/l10n/-/tree/bitmask-playstore?ref_type=heads (or the RiseupVPN, for flavors).
 Maybe still as a merge request.
 Reach out to translators if there are important strings missing.
 1. You want to double check: if the app is only half translated, you probably do not want to push an app store localization.
 1. Pull store metadata translations from the l10n git repo scripts/pullTranslations.py main (or custom flavor)

-1. Pull translations to this repository, from your earlier git clones:

-1. prepare for upload and store digestion: scripts/prepareForTx.py
 1. use fastlane to push to the google store

 ## Notes:

-Translations that aren't completed (enough), won't be integrated.
+Translations that aren't completed (enough), shouldn't be integrated.
 When there are new strings in this Android project at ../app/src/main/res/values/strings.xml in the main branch, they will be updated in the bitmask branch here: https://0xacab.org/leap/l10n/-/tree/bitmask?ref_type=heads Webhooks are configured to have weblate updating https://localizationlab.weblate.cloud/projects/bitmask/bitmask-android/